Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: Objective functions as running costs

-Given $\tau \in \sS(W,\mu)$, let $\sigma_m = \tau \wedge H_{\pm m}$.
+Given $\tau\in\sS(W,\mu)$, let $\sigma_m = \tau\wedge H_{\pm m}$.
 Let $\mu_m = \sL(W_{\sigma_m})$.
-Write $\tau^P_m$ for the Perkins embedding of $\mu_m$.
-Note that $\mu_m \Rightarrow \mu$, $U_{\mu_m}(0) \rightarrow U_{\mu}(0)$ and $\mu_{m}(I)=0$.
-Then, $\tau^P_m = \tau_{\alpha_m}$ and by Proposition~\ref{prop:muUalpha}(a), $\tau_{\alpha_m} \rightarrow \tau_{\alpha}$ almost surely.
-Then exactly as in (\ref{eqn:5.1i}), but now using Theorem~\ref{thm:main1a} to give that the lower bound is attained by the Perkins embedding, we conclude that $\E \left[ \int_0^{\tau} g(S_u) du \right] \geq \E \left[ \int_0^{\tau^P_\mu} g(S_u) du \right]$.
+Write $\tau^{\rmP }_m$ for the Perkins embedding of $\mu_m$.
+Note that $\mu_m \Rightarrow\mu$, $U_{\mu_m}(0) \rightarrow U_{\mu}(0)$ and $\mu_{m}(I)=0$.
+Then, $\tau^{\rmP }_m = \tau_{\alpha_m}$ and by Proposition~\ref{propmuUalpha}(a), $\tau_{\alpha_m} \rightarrow \tau_{\alpha}$ almost surely.
+Then exactly as in (\ref{eqn51i}), but now using Theorem~\ref{thmmain1a} to give that the lower bound is attained by the Perkins embedding, we conclude that $\E[ \int_0^{\tau} g(S_u) \,du ] \geq \E[ \int_0^{\tau^{\rmP }_\mu} g(S_u) \,du ]$.

-{\em Case 2}: General $\mu$. \\ Given any subsequence, by Proposition~\ref{prop:muUalpha}(b) we may take a further subsequence down which $\tau^P_m \rightarrow \tau^P_\alpha$ almost surely.
-Then down this subsequence the result holds, as in Case 1.
-Since the first subsequence was arbitrary we are done.

-{\bf Proof of Theorem~\ref{thm:main2}(ii): Upper bound} \\ Now consider the upper bound in Theorem~\ref{thm:main2}(ii).
-Rather than attempting to find a dominating random variable which will allow us to use the Reverse Fatou Lemma in place of the Fatou Lemma above we will use a slightly different approach based on defining a sequence of intermediate stopping times.
+\textit{Case} 2: General $\mu$.
+Given any subsequence, by Proposition~\ref{propmuUalpha}(b) we may take a further subsequence down which $\tau^{\rmP }_m \rightarrow\tau^{\rmP }$ almost surely.
+Then down this subsequence the result holds, as in case 1.
+Since the first subsequence was arbitrary we are done. \noqed\end{pf*} \begin{pf*}{Proof of Theorem~\ref{thmmain2}\textup{(ii)}: Upper bound} Now consider the upper bound in Theorem~\ref{thmmain2}(ii).
+Rather than attempting to find a dominating random variable which will allow us to use the reverse Fatou lemma in place of the Fatou lemma above we will use a slightly different approach based on defining a sequence of intermediate stopping times.

-Let $\tau$ be any element of $\sS_{UI}(W,\mu)$.
+Let $\tau$ be any element of $\sS_{\mathrm{UI}}(W,\mu)$.
 Suppose $g$ is bounded, continuously differentiable and monotonic decreasing, and that $\mu$ has support in a bounded interval $[\check{x},\hat{x}]$.
-Then, as above, $\E[ \int_0^{\tau} g (S_u) du ] = \E[G(W_\tau,S_\tau)]$.
-Moreover, we can conclude from Theorem~\ref{thm:main1a} that
+Then, as above, $\E[ \int_0^{\tau} g (S_u) \,du ] = \E[G(W_\tau,S_\tau)]$.
+Moreover, we can conclude from Theorem~\ref{thmmain1a} that

 It remains to remove the assumptions on $\mu$.